pranitcode/Shopify-UI-Clone/README.md

 ![name](https://img.shields.io/badge/Pranit--Ingole-BE--Information--Technology--2022-lightgrey)

-I build a Shopify clone, for making this project takes 36 hours.
-I used Html Css Tailwindcss, In this project, I applied CSS flexbox, grid, positioning, and other CSS important property
+I built this project in 40 hours, For making this project, I used HTML and Tailwind CSS.
+I applied some important CSS properties like CSS positioning, CSS hover effect, z-index, CSS flexbox, and other properties.
+I learn more about positioning, and media queries for making the site responsive for mobile, tab, and desktop view, this project is completely responsive now.

 ## Technology Stack Used